DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: DriveAction

-Figure~\ref{fig:OCR} uses the traffic sign task as an example to illustrate the complete V-L-A evaluation pipeline in DriveAction.
-The process begins with the detection of traffic signs, where the model is required to identify both the presence and type of each sign.
+Figure~\ref{fig:OCR} uses the traffic sign task to exemplify the complete V-L-A evaluation pipeline in DriveAction.
+The process begins with detecting traffic signs, where the model is required to identify both their presence and type.
 Upon successful detection, the model must then interpret whether the sign is relevant to the current driving context and its own behavior.
-If the traffic sign is determined to have an actual impact, the model is expected to make an appropriate driving decision accordingly.
+If the sign is deemed impactful, the model is expected to make an appropriate driving decision accordingly.
 Through this V-L-A pipeline, DriveAction comprehensively evaluates the model's ability to transition from low-level perception to high-level understanding, and ultimately to informed decision-making.